Table of Contents

-- Type 2 that involves body avulsion of the tubercle and can be treated with a halo vest.
+- Type 2 involves body avulsion of the tubercle and can be treated with a halo vest.

 Injury to the transverse ligaments might complicate the picture in Jefferson fractures.
 The diagnosis of an atlas fracture can be made with frontal radiographs of the C1-C2 joint.
 There should be continuity of the vertical line on the lateral margins of the lateral masses of the atlas.
 This is lost in a Jefferson fracture.

-When there is separation between the two arches of more than 7 mm, the possibility of transverse ligament injury becomes quite high.
-Treatment of Jefferson fractures include reduction by cranial traction and immobilization of the cervical spine for three to four months.
+When there is a separation between the two arches of more than 7 mm, the possibility of transverse ligament injury becomes quite high.
+Treatment of Jefferson fractures includes a reduction by cranial traction and immobilization of the cervical spine for three to four months.
 Immediate occiput-cervical arthrodesis is indicated in cases that are complicated by transverse ligament rupture.
 Dislocations of the atlas-axis joint or pure C1-C2 dislocations are rare and often fatal.

 Odontoid Dens Fractures

 Fractures of the odontoid dens represent 5 to 15% of cervical spine fractures.
 They are often caused by shear forces.
 There is usually a hyperflexion component in the mechanism of injury.
 In odontoid dens fractures, the C1-C2 joint might be dislocated; however, the chances of preserved integrity of the spinal cord are better; therefore, odontoid dens fractures are often compatible with life.

 These fractures might be seen on plain radiographs; however, their visualization is better on computerized tomography studies of the cervical spine, especially if there is no deviation of the odontoid dens.